jonmagic/arca/README.md

 # ActiveRecord Callback Analyzer

-Arca is a callback analyzer for ActiveRecord like models ideally suited for digging yourself out of callback hell.
+Arca is a callback analyzer for ActiveRecord models ideally suited for digging yourself out of callback hell.
 At best it will help you move towards a [more maintainable design](http://adequate.io/culling-the-activerecord-lifecycle) and at worst it can be used in your test suite to give you feedback when callbacks change.

 Arca helps you answer questions like: